kubernetes-sigs/kubespray/docs/openstack.md

   openstack port set e5ae2045-a1e1-4e99-9aac-4353889449a7 --allowed-address ip-address=10.233.0.0/18 --allowed-address ip-address=10.233.64.0/18
   ```

-If all the VMs in the tenant correspond to kubespray deployment, you can "sweep run" above with:
+If all the VMs in the tenant correspond to Kubespray deployment, you can "sweep run" above with:

   ```bash
   openstack port list --device-owner=compute:nova -c ID -f value | xargs -tI@ openstack port set @ --allowed-address ip-address=10.233.0.0/18 --allowed-address ip-address=10.233.64.0/18